rodion-m/ChatGPT_API_dotnet/README.md

   }
 }
 ```
-See parameters description inside [ChatGPTConfig](blob/master/OpenAI.ChatGpt/Models/ChatGPTConfig.cs).
+See parameters description inside [ChatGPTConfig](OpenAI.ChatGpt/Models/ChatGPTConfig.cs).

 ## Exceptions
-If the server answer is not success status code, the client will throw [NotExpectedResponseException](OpenAI.ChatGpt/Exceptions/NotExpectedResponseException.cs).
+If the server response is not a success status code, the client will throw a [NotExpectedResponseException](OpenAI.ChatGpt/Exceptions/NotExpectedResponseException.cs).
 The exception will contain the error message from the OpenAI API. \
 By default, requesting cancellation or `ChatService.Stop()` method calling will throw `OperationCanceledException`.
 If you don't want to throw it (relevant for streaming responses), you can set `throwOnCancellation` parameter to `false`:
 ```csharp
 await foreach (string chunk in chatService.StreamNextMessageResponse(text, throwOnCancellation: false))